Ministry of Tourism and Cultural Heritage of the Republic of Uzbekistan

-The Ministry of Tourism and Cultural heritage of the Republic of Uzbekistan (Oʻzbekiston Respublikasi Turizm va madaniy meros vazirligi) The Ministry of Tourism and Cultural Heritage was established by the Decree of the President of the Republic of Uzbekistan Shavkat Mirziyoyev dated February 18, 2022.
+The Ministry of Tourism and Cultural heritage of the Republic of Uzbekistan (Oʻzbekiston Respublikasi Turizm va madaniy meros vazirligi) was established by the Decree of the President of the Republic of Uzbekistan Shavkat Mirziyoyev dated February 18, 2022.

 History and functions

 The Ministry was formed in accordance with the Decree of the President of the Republic of Uzbekistan dated 18/02/2022 No. 52 with the transfer of functions and powers to it: